 This post may contain affiliate links.
 As an Amazon Influencer, I earn from qualifying purchases.

-Simply sautéing this sweet shrimp in my go-to scampi sauce and serving it over low-carb pasta turned the meal into something extraordinary.
-My taste buds were on alert, and I savored every bite.
+Sautéing this sweet, succulent shrimp in my go-to easy scampi sauce and serving it over pasta turned the meal into something extraordinary.
+For my low-carb friend, low-carb pasta and zoodles hit the mark, too.

 What are Argentine shrimp?

-Argentine Red Shrimp are sourced from the South Atlantic, off the coast of Argentina, in the deep cold waters of Patagonia.
+Argentine Red Shrimp is sourced from the South Atlantic, off Argentina's coast, in Patagonia's deep cold waters.
 They're a vibrant red color before they're cooked.
 So, the name perfectly describes them.

 They're often compared to lobster because of their sweet flavor and delicate but meaty texture.
 They're also known as Patagonian King Prawns.

-They're sometimes confused with royal red shrimp, which is caught off the coast of Florida.
+They're sometimes confused with royal red shrimp caught off the Florida coast.
 They are different!

-You'll find them sold in some grocery chains, like Trader Joe's, and often at your favorite fish market when they're in season.
+You'll find them sold in some grocery stores, like Trader Joe's, and often at your favorite fish market when they're in season.
 They're perfectly safe to eat when cooked.

 Ingredients and Substitutions